 Asking a close ‘friend’ to just write out a Will for you is probably not the best idea!
 Having a lawyer create a Will for you can be a very expensive experience (although for some families this is a necessary option, see more below).

-And somewhere between the nose-bleed-inducing legal option and the we-really-don’t-recommend-this ‘homer’ version lies the DIY Will.
+And somewhere between the nose-bleed-inducing legal option and the we-really-don’t-recommend-this ‘Homer Simpson’ version lies the DIY Will.
 This option should get you a legally binding Will for under $50, and possibly even for free, and is definitely the option we recommend.

-Here’s several different options for making a Will, depending on how much you want to spend, and how complicated your finances are.
+There’s several different options available for making your own Will, depending on how much you want to spend, and how complicated your finances are.
 Here’s 5 options for making your own Will:

 An online do-it-yourself Will is by far the most popular way of getting a straightforward will done quickly and cheaply.
 The Wills you buy online are simple to fill in and legally accurate.
 Best of all though online Wills cost about 10 times less than using a lawyer.
 This is definitely our recommended way of making a will.
 The best, and cheapest, option in New Zealand by far is DIY Wills.

-The NZ Will Kit is available from all good online bookstores.
+The New Zealand Will Kit is available from all good online bookstores.
 Just fill in the blanks on the template forms, and no lawyer is required.
 The NZ Will Kit is very thorough and yet still very simply to complete.
 And the Will Kit has literally been used by 1,000s of Kiwis.
 We highly recommend this option if you want a simple and cheap DIY Will option, but you want to learn a bit more and be a bit more hands on in the process.

-4. Contract a lawyer to draw up a will.
+5. Contract a lawyer to draw up a Will

 If you choose this option, you do need to understand that this will be, by far, the most expensive way to draw up a will.
 However, for some families (eg. those with managed Trusts, blended families, families with businesses, or large financial interests, and those with international assets, or other complicated financial affairs) the protection afforded by a lawyer will be well worth the expense.
 For this option, make sure you take with you: